plone/plone.app.theming/src/plone/app/theming/browser/resources/userguide.rst

 The theme inspector provides an advanced interface for discovering and building up the rules of a Diazo theme.
-It can be launched by clicking the *Show inspector* button on the *Modify theme* screen for in-Plone themes, or by clicking the *Inspect theme* button underneath a filesystem theme on the *Themes* tab of the *Theming* control panel.
+It can be launched by clicking the *Show inspectors* button on the *Modify theme* screen for in-Plone themes, or by clicking the *Inspect theme* button underneath a filesystem theme on the *Themes* tab of the *Theming* control panel.